Australian insolvency law: Offsetting Claim

 You may also set aside a statutory demand if you have an offsetting claim.

 Section 459H(1)(b) of the Corporations Act 2001 (Cth) says:

-(1) This section applies where, on an application under section 459G, the Court is satisfied…

-(b) that the company has an offsetting claim.

 Then goes on to define an offsetting claim to mean:

 “offsetting claim” means a genuine claim that the company has against the respondent by way of counterclaim, set-off or cross-demand (even if it does not arise out of the same transaction or circumstances as a debt to which the demand relates).

 This means that any claim that you have against the person/company issuing the demand, can be used to set aside the demand.
 Especially if the offsetting claim means that the offset total of the demand drops below the statutory minimum.

 Defect in the Demand Causing Substantial Injustice

 A statutory demand can also be set aside pursuant to section 459J(1)(a) if because of a defect in the demand, substantial injustice will be caused unless the demand is set aside.

 Section 9 of the Corporations Act defines the word "defect" to mean:

-“defect“, in relation to a statutory demand, includes: